 Women in Philanthropy (Western Massachusetts)

-Is a professional organization for women in western Massachusetts for those who are, have been or wish to be, affiliated with nonprofit organizations, whose primarily responsibilities include generated resources.
-It is their mission of Women in Philanthropy to support the professional advancement of its members.
+Is a professional organization for women in western Massachusetts for those who are, have been, or wish to be, affiliated with nonprofit organizations, whose primary responsibilities include generated resources.
+It is the mission of Women in Philanthropy to support the professional advancement of its members.